Understanding multi-layered transmission matrices: Problem formulation

-Diffraction tomography algorithms such as~\cite{Chowdhury:19} capture a subset of columns from the transmission matrix and use gradient descent optimization to seek layers $\AbrVect_1,\ldots,\AbrVect_M$ which best explain the measured wavefronts.
+Diffraction tomography algorithms such as~\cite{Chowdhury:19} capture a subset of columns from the transmission matrix and use gradient descent optimization to seek layers $\AbrVect_1,\ldots,\AbrVect_M$ which best explain the measured wavefronts, assuming that the propagation operators $\OpPr_\eps,\OpPr_{O}$ are known.
 We will use a similar optimization scheme below, when trying to find a multi-slice representation for a given transmission matrix.
-We will then investigate the accuracy of such approximations and analyze their usage for wavefront shaping.
+To correct aberrations, a physical multi-conjugate wavefront shaping system would display on the SLM the conjugate of the recovered layers.